kubernetes/website/docs/admin/authentication.md

 2. Run in TLS with non-obsolete ciphers
 3. Have a CA signed certificate (even if the CA is not a commercial CA or is self signed)

 A note about requirement #3 above, requiring a CA signed certificate.
-If you deploy your own identity provider (as apposed to one of the cloud providers like Goolge or Microsoft) you MUST have your identity provider's web server certificate signed by a certificate with the `CA` flag set to `TRUE`, even if it is self signed.
+If you deploy your own identity provider (as opposed to one of the cloud providers like Google or Microsoft) you MUST have your identity provider's web server certificate signed by a certificate with the `CA` flag set to `TRUE`, even if it is self signed.
 This is due to GoLang's TLS client implementation being very strict to the standards around certificate validation.
-If you don't have a CA handy, you can use this script from the CoreOS team to create a simple CA and a signed certificate and key pair - https://github.com/coreos/dex/blob/1ee5920c54f5926d6468d2607c728b71cfe98092/examples/k8s/gencert.sh or this script based on it that will generate sha256 certs with a longer life and larger keysize https://raw.githubusercontent.com/TremoloSecurity/openunison-qs-kubernetes/master/makecerts.sh.
+If you don't have a CA handy, you can use this script from the CoreOS team to create a simple CA and a signed certificate and key pair - https://github.com/coreos/dex/blob/1ee5920c54f5926d6468d2607c728b71cfe98092/examples/k8s/gencert.sh or this script based on it that will generate SHA256 certs with a longer life and larger key size https://raw.githubusercontent.com/TremoloSecurity/openunison-qs-kubernetes/master/makecerts.sh.

 Setup instructions for specific systems: